 - 140 g Egg whites 4 egg whites

 - 280 g Granulated sugar

-- In a bowl mix the flour with the salt and create a well in the center where you’ll add the yolks, water and vodka.
-Mix all the ingredients to create a dough.
+- In a bowl, mix the flour with the salt.
+Make a well in the center and pour in the water, the yolks, and the Vodka.

-- Once the butter is fully combined, knead for about 10 more minutes until the dough is smooth.
+- After combining all the butter, knead for about ten more minutes until the dough is smooth.

 - Make 14 same-size buns.
 Cover and let rest for at least half an hour.
 If you make a finger mark and it keeps its shape, the dough will be ready to be rolled.

 - Roll out the dough with a rolling pin until you get a 2 mm thickness dough (thinner than a coin)